richiehsiung/InstagramDMDeleterScript/README.md

     for (i=0; i<m.length; i++) {

-change i=0 to i=your start message index, and m.length to your end message index.
+change 0 to your start message index, and m.length to your end message index.

 That's it, press enter and every message in the range you have selected will be deleted.